Michele D. Perkins, Ed.D.

 New England College

-Since her appointment as president in 2007, Dr. Perkins’ tenure has been highlighted by renewed strategic and campus planning, curriculum innovation, compensation review, financial well-being, and enhanced external support.
-She is also leading the College into its first-ever comprehensive capital campaign.
-With her focus on an integrated process of optimal enrollment planning, Dr. Perkins has led New England College to the highest enrollment in College history.
-Her commitment to educational programming that emphasizes civic engagement and experiential learning has earned NEC national recognition.
+Michele Perkins brings a successful record of higher education leadership and transformation to her position as the fifteenth president of New England College.
+Dr. Perkins was appointed president in 2007, and her tenure as president has been highlighted by renewed strategic and campus planning, curriculum innovation, compensation review, financial well-being, and enhanced external support.
+She also has led an integrated process of optimal enrollment planning, and New England College has grown to over 2,000 students, the highest enrollment in the College’s history.
+The College is nationally recognized for its programs in civic engagement and experiential learning.

 Dr. Perkins began her service to the College in the fall of 2001 as Vice President for Enrollment.
 Two years later, as Senior Vice President, her responsibilities included all areas of admission, financial aid, student accounts, student development (including residential life, athletics, health and counseling, safety, career counseling, and academic support), registrar, and public information.
 She was instrumental in founding the current NEC program in graduate and professional studies, with diverse offerings online, on campus, and on location in schools and businesses throughout New Hampshire and Maine.

 Dr. Perkins currently teaches in the master’s program in Higher Education Administration at New England College.
 Previously, she taught speech and drama at Emerson College and Curry College.
 Dr. Perkins’ research interests include organizational change in the small college and leadership decision-making.